3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: taxi ride via FreeNow (~30 min, direct, around €20-25)

-Shifting gears to a totally different part of town, if you recall this next stop is near your dinner last night!
-Overlooking the city atop Montemartre is Sacré-Cœur, an elevated Romano-Byzantine church surrounded by railings adorned with thousands of love locks.
-With a name meaning "Sacred Heart," the basilica is dedicated to the sacred heart of Jesus and was built as a symbol of national repentance for the perceived moral decline of France following the Franco-Prussian War defeat and internal strife of the Paris Commune.
-As such, this is a major Catholic pilgrimage site, holding a perpetual adoration of the blessed sacrament in which the eucharist is continually displayed.
+The basilica is dedicated to the “Sacred Heart” of Jesus and was built as a symbol of national repentance for the perceived moral decline of France following the Franco-Prussian War defeat and internal strife of the Paris Commune.
+This major Catholic pilgrimage site holds a perpetual adoration of the blessed sacrament in which the eucharist is continually displayed.

-Inside, the bell tower houses one of the world's heaviest bells—the 19-ton Savoyarde—while also offering panoramic views of Paris in which you can spot the Eiffel Tower in the distance.
-Entry is free of charge between 6:30 AM - 10:30 PM, however the large number of visitors means you’ll typically have to wait in line before entering the sanctuary.
-Your patience will be rewarded with one of the world's largest mosaics—the intricate "Christ in Majesty”—which covers the choir and depicts Christ with outstretched arms.
-Admire the architectural beauty, the art within, and the stunning views from one of the most iconic symbols of Paris.
+Entry is free of charge between 6:30 AM - 10:30 PM, however the large number of visitors means there’s typically a wait to enter the sanctuary.
+Patience is rewarded with one of the world's largest mosaics—the intricate "Christ in Majesty”—which covers the choir and depicts Christ with outstretched arms.

 Montmartre

-Stroll through the plaza until a piece catches your eye, and you’ll undoubtedly see a local favorite playing the accordion while his loyal cat sits perched atop the instrument!
-In the surrounding area you’ll find more winding streets, charming cafes, and historic buildings, including the Musée de Montmartre—which preserves the history of the respective artistic community—and Espace Dalí dedicated to the works of Salvador Dalí.
-If you stick around late into the evening, consider catching a show at Moulin Rouge, or if you can’t secure a reservation at La Maison Rose as described below, my next favorite spot is Au Cadet de Gascogne!
+In the surrounding area find more winding streets, charming cafes, and historic buildings, including the Musée de Montmartre—which preserves the history of the respective artistic community—and Espace Dalí dedicated to the works of Salvador Dalí.

 Dinner - La Maison Rose

-Wind down this long day of sightseeing with a rewarding dinner at La Maison Rose.
-You’ve likely seen images of this pink, ivy-covered exterior before, as this quaint maisonette with green shutters has been a fixture in Montmartre since the early 20th century.
-Given the longevity of this eatery and its charming facade, La Maison Rose has also been depicted in the paintings and photographs of notable artists who lived in Montmartre, with famous patrons including Pablo Picasso, Maurice Utrillo, and Gertrude Stein.
-Today, La Maison Rose continues to operate as a local café, serving courses for lunch, tea time, and dinner from 12:00 PM - 9:00 PM Wednesday through Sunday.
+Given the longevity of this eatery and its charming facade, La Maison Rose has been depicted in the paintings of notable artists who lived in Montmartre, with famous patrons like Pablo Picasso, Maurice Utrillo, and Gertrude Stein.
+Today it continues to operate as a local café, serving lunch, tea time, and dinner from 12:00 PM - 9:00 PM Wednesday through Sunday.

-We enjoyed a cozy lunch on a rainy day inside the upper floor, in which we were served our choice of an appetizer, entrée, and dessert.
-I opted to start with the flaky puff pastry filled with herb lemon ricotta and topped with asparagus.
-This crispy light starter was perfectly baked and tasted incredibly fresh, exciting me for what was to come!
 I followed that up with warm polpettes in a thick rosemary tomato sauce served with roasted potatoes.
-This was another knock-out dish and cemented La Maison Rose as arguably my favorite meal we enjoyed in Paris!
+This was another knock-out dish and cemented La Maison Rose as arguably my favorite meal in Paris!

-Trying the house-made meringue and whipped cream on the pavlova is mandatory, and somehow I still had room for dessert!
-All this is offered for a mere €35, and if your appetite is a bit smaller on the day you visit, opt for the cheaper lunch set menu, or simply choose an appetizer or dessert to go with your main dish rather than ordering both.
-Be sure to try the seasonal specialities prepared at La Maison Rose and you won’t be disappointed!
+If your appetite is smaller, opt for the cheaper lunch set menu or choose an appetizer or dessert to go with your main dish rather than ordering both.
+Taste the seasonal specialities prepared at La Maison Rose and you won’t be disappointed!

 Day 3